Clearing the Air

 Photo Credit: U.S. Environmental Protection Agency

 Hazardous air pollutants emitted by gas turbines include formaldehyde, polycyclic aromatic hydrocarbons (PAH), benzene, toluene, xylenes, and others.
-EPA's toxicology review of one of those pollutants, formaldehyde, notes that inhaling it can cause cancer in humans (PDF) and that exposure can lead to effects ranging from wheezing and bronchitis to reproductive and developmental toxicity and worse.
-The agency's National Air Toxics Assessment notes that about half of the nationwide average cancer risk (PDF) from breathing air toxics comes from formaldehyde.
+EPA’s toxicology review of one of those pollutants, formaldehyde, notes that inhaling it can cause cancer in humans (PDF) and that exposure can lead to effects ranging from wheezing and bronchitis to reproductive and developmental toxicity and worse.
+The agency’s National Air Toxics Assessment notes that about half of the nationwide average cancer risk (PDF) from breathing air toxics comes from formaldehyde.
+The Chemical Exposure Action Map, a separate mapping project by EDF, shows how communities across the United States are cumulatively exposed to hazardous pollutants from multiple sources.

 States can also provide important protections by imposing more stringent standards at the state-level.
 For example, Massachusetts has more stringent standards for certain hazardous pollutants.
-In addition, Louisiana regulates additional pollutants that are not subject to federal standards.

 Communities near power plants are more likely to have higher populations of people of color, and higher poverty rates